Ephesians 4:17-32 * Matthew 9:1-8

 walk through this life.
 Saint Paul

-in terms of our ultimate hope, the sure and certain hope of the resurrection on
+we see this in terms of our ultimate hope, the sure and certain hope of the

 “But now is Christ risen from the dead, and become the first fruits of them that slept.
 For since by man came death, by man came also the resurrection of the dead.
 For as in Adam all die, even so in Christ shall all be made alive.”